sushilsridhar/cs-fundamentals/dbms/QUERIES.md

 ```
 select * from sql_store.customers where last_name like '%bond%';

+select patient_id, patient_name, conditions from patients where conditions like 'DIAB1%' or conditions like '% DIAB1%';
 ```

 <ins>Is null?</ins>
 do not use phone = null, use IS NULL
 ```
 select * from sql_store.customers where phone IS NULL;

+select * from sql_store.customers where phone IS NOT NULL;
 ```

 <ins>Order by</ins>